newchuyalong/libgdx-learning/Distance-field-fonts.md

 # Generating the font #

-This process is much the same as for regular [[ bitmap fonts|Bitmap Fonts]], but you need a recent (November 2012) build of Hiero that is capable of creating the distance field.
-If there is a filter called "Distance field" in the version of Hiero you're using, you're good.
-Otherwise, grab the libgdx source and [[run Hiero|Hiero]] from the `gdx-tools` project.
+This process is much the same as for regular [[bitmap fonts|Bitmap Fonts]], but with different settings.

-  * Fire up Hiero and choose your font and attributes as normal.
+  * [[Fire up Hiero|Hiero]] and choose your font and attributes as normal.
   * In the "Effects" list on the right, double-click "Distance field".
+(If there is no filter called "Distance field", your version of Hiero is too old.
+Try the nightly build as described on the [[Hiero]] page.)
   * Remove the default "Color" effect by clicking the X.
   * Set the color of the distance field if you like.
 It is best to leave this set to white, because you can change the color at rendering time.
   * Set the "Spread" to a suitable value.
 It should be about half the width of the thickest lines in your font, in pixels.
 At most, there should be small regions of bright white; don't lose too much contrast.